urbanslug/blog/posts/2019-07-15-Creating-the-Initial-Variation-Graph.md

 date: 2019-07-15 19:54:49
 tags: variation graphs, graphs, bioinformatics
 ---

-First off, a very good post that explains variation graphs was made by the creator of [vg], Erik Garrison:
-[Untangling graphical pangenomics].
+First off, Erik Garrison, the creator of [vg], wrote  a very good post on variation graphs titled [Untangling graphical pangenomics].

 A core concept in the variation graph is that there has to be a tight mapping between the stable sequence (or reference) and the graph.
-To do this we have to establish a coordinate system, that is, a way to reliably associate a section on the graph within the reference and vice versa.
+To do this we have to establish a *coordinate system*, a way to reliably associate a section on the graph within the reference and vice versa.

 # A coordinate system
 We use the concepts of  `offset` and  `ref` in each node to maintain a coordinate system.

-An **offset** is the 1 indexed number of bases from the first node where the variation occurs.
+An **offset** is a 1 indexed number of bases from the first node where the variation occurs.
 We chose this because it lends itself nicely to how genomes are treated anyway.

-There are some problems with this which I shall delve into in a later post because  they are more of a matter of progressive graph update not initial graph creation.
+The following are some problems that arise from this coordinate system that I shall delve into on a later post because they are a matter of progressive update and alignment not a matter of initial graph construction.

-They are however:

- 1. Dealing with nodes that are from a alignments i.e. not aligned to a linear sequence
+ 1. Dealing with nodes that are from alignments i.e. not aligned to a linear sequence
  2. Changes in the linear reference which change the coordinate system.

 A **ref** is a unique identifier of the stable sequence from which a variation has